-ART 239 ART HISTORY SURVEY II credit 3 hrs.
+ART 239 ART HISTORY SURVEY II

 This course is part two of a two-part lecture course paired with ART 138.
 It is designed to be an historical survey of significant pan-cultural world art development.
 This portion begins with the Renaissance in Europe and covers developments up to the present.
 A research paper is required.